Georgia Learners Permit Test - Georgia Road Signs 1

 Georgia Learners Permit Test Driver’s Ed Class

-To boost your chances of passing the written permit test, you can attend a Driver’s Ed class when you are 14 years old.
-The 30-hour-class should be a reputable driving school that teaches teenagers how to drive and is AAA endorsed.
-Although not compulsory, the class can guarantee success by ensuring you fully understand the manual’s information and makes it easy to remember.
+You can attend a Driver’s Ed class at 14 to boost your chances of passing the written permit test.
+The 30-hour class should be a reputable driving school that teaches teenagers how to drive and is AAA-endorsed.
+Although not compulsory, the class can guarantee success by ensuring you fully understand the manual’s information and make it easy to remember.

 Try Several Practice Tests

 After studying Georgia’s Driver’s Manual or taking a Driver’s Ed class, it is time to test how much knowledge you have acquired.
 Test your knowledge using online practice tests.
-Try and pass at least three of these, and you will be ready for your actual Georgia Permit Test.
-You can take these tests from the comfort of your room and at whatever time you wish.
+Try to pass at least three of these, and you will be ready for your actual Georgia Permit Test.
+You can take these tests from the comfort of your room and whenever you wish.
 These practice tests give you a good idea of who the permit test questions will be asked.
-They offer immediate feedback, giving you insight into how much more you need to study to pass the test.
+They offer immediate feedback, giving insight into how much more you must study to pass the test.

 Prepare the Required Documents

-Before heading out to the DSS for your test, you and your parents need to have some essential documents with you.
-These documents include documentation showing your identity; it can be either be a passport or birth certificate, full social security number, proof of U.S. citizenship, evidence of lawful residence in the United States like financial statements and utility bills, and authorized Georgia Certificate of Attendance from your high school.
+Before heading out to the DSS for your test, you and your parents must have some essential documents.
+These documents include documentation showing your identity, including a passport or birth certificate, full social security number, proof of U.S. citizenship, evidence of lawful residence in the United States, like financial statements and utility bills, and authorized Georgia Certificate of Attendance from your high school.

 Extra Tips to Prepare for Your Permit Test

-• Study for your test again the night before and even invites someone to quiz and help you study your problem areas.
+• You can study for your test again the night before and invite someone to quiz you and help you study your problem areas.

 • Get a good night’s sleep, then grab a good healthy breakfast and stay calm and relaxed on the morning of the exam.